 She’s also in the middle of an engrossing book.
-We know this because Wealth holds her toe poised above this open opus – ready to turn the page.
+We know this because the lucky lady points her toe to this open opus – ready to turn the page.
 The wonder of reading a fantastic book offers another kind of wealth.
 It transports us.
 Vouet offers these symbols for a reason.
-He wants us to absorb these ideals as what true Wealth means.
+He wants us to absorb these ideals.
 After all, allegories often illustrate morality and values.
 Through this work we can see what mattered to either Vouet or this work’s commissioner.

 Simon Vouet – Factoids

 - French painter Simon Vouet was born January 9, 1590.